SVA Interior Design: Educating and inspiring students through a community of working professionals to thrive as interior designers.

 Places of Employment

-Recent graduates have been employed within the interior design industry as designers, product specialists, or project managers.
+SVAID graduates from years past have been employed within the interior design industry as designers, product specialists, or project managers.
 Some have continued their education and others have started their own firms.
-Below is a list of some of the companies that have hired graduates from SVAID.
+Below is a list of some of the companies that have hired graduates from SVAID:

 - Carnegie Fabrics